 (a) Property Development

-Revenue from the Property Development segment, which made up 68% of the Group’s turnover in 1Q2018, decreased 39% to $31.8 million in 1Q2018 from $51.7 million in 1Q2017.
-The decrease was largely due to lower revenue recognition from Trilive, a project at its final stage of completion, and absence of revenue recognition from Jade Residences, Whitehaven and LIV on Wilkie following the completion of these projects in 2017.
+Revenue from the Property Development segment, which made up 58% of the Group’s turnover in 9M2018, decreased 64% to $58.8 million in 9M2018 from $162.0 million in 9M2017.
+For 3Q2018, revenue from Property Development segment made up 26% of Group’s turnover, decreased 90% to $4.8 million in 3Q2018 from $46.5 million in 3Q2017.
+The decrease was largely due to lower revenue recognition from Trilive, which obtained its TOP in June 2018 and absence of revenue recognition from Jade Residences, Whitehaven and LIV on Wilkie following the completion of these projects in 2017.
 The decrease was partially offset by higher revenue recognition on construction progress and sales of The Navian and Straits Mansions.
-Although the Group has made good progress in the sales and construction of its projects in Australia and Malaysia, unlike in Singapore, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects.
+Although the Group has made good progress in the sales and construction of its projects in Australia, unlike in Singapore and Malaysia, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects.

 (b) Hotel Ownership and Property Investment

-The Hotel Ownership segment, which contributed 28% to the Group’s turnover in 1Q2018, registered $12.7 million in revenue as compared to $10.5 million in 1Q2017.
-The increase in 1Q2018 was mainly due to contribution from newly acquired hotel in Osaka, Japan and higher revenue from resort in Maldives after its partial opening.
+The Hotel Ownership segment, which contributed 36% to the Group’s turnover in 9M2018, registered $37.2 million in revenue as compared to $32.3 million in 9M2017.
+For 3Q2018, Hotel Ownership segment contributed 64% to the Group’s turnover, registered $12.0 million in revenue as compared to $10.9 million in 3Q2017.
+The increase was mainly due to contribution from Noku Osaka which was acquired in October 2017 and higher revenue from Noku Maldives after its full operation in August 2018.

-Revenue from the Property Investment segment constituted the balance of 4% of the Group’s turnover and contributed $2.0 million in 1Q2018 as compared to $3.2 million in 1Q2017.
-The decrease was mainly due to the sale of investment property in 59 Goulburn Street in October 2017, partially offset by revenue generated from NZI Centre which was acquired in December 2017.
+Revenue from the Property Investment segment constituted the balance of 6% of the Group’s turnover and contributed $6.0 million in 9M2018 as compared to $9.2 million in 9M2017.
+For 3Q2018, revenue from Property Investment segment contributed $1.9 million as compared to $2.9 million in 3Q2017.
+The decrease was mainly due to the sale of 59 Goulburn Street in October 2017, partially offset by revenue generated from NZI Centre which was acquired in December 2017.

 (ii) Cost of sales and gross profit

-The Group’s residential development projects in Australia have received warm reception – The Hensley and Octavia in Sydney are only left with two units for sale each, while West End Glebe that was launched in two phases is currently overall 72% sold.
+The Group’s residential development projects in Sydney have sold well – The Hensley and Octavia are only left with two units and one unit for sale respectively, while West End Glebe that was launched in two phases is currently overall 85% sold.

-As at 3 May 2018, based on units sold from the following ongoing development projects, the Group has total attributable pre-sale revenue of $548.1 million, the profits of which will be recognised from 2Q2018 to FY2021.
+As at 22 October 2018, based on units sold from the following ongoing development projects, the Group has total attributable pre-sale revenue of $593.0 million, the profits of which will be recognised from 4Q2018 to FY2021

 In addition, the Group has the following development land bank in Singapore: